 Raven is a graduate student through the Cell and Molecular Biology (CMB) Program.
 She is using both computational and molecular techniques to understand the genetic basis of human-specific phenotypes.
 She is currently interested in structural variants that separate humans and chimpanzees.

 Kat has a track-record of keeping labs running smoothly and making everyone around her more productive.
 We are a group of researchers from diverse academic backgrounds who are using a wide variety of techniques and model organisms, but Kat somehow manages to help everyone in the lab and make all of our research projects better.
 Kat is also working on her own research projects, which span fish, birds, and mice.

 Anushka is a graduate student in the University Program in Genetics and Genomics (UPGG).
 She is studying how stickleback fish adapt to new environments, focusing on both genetic and phenotypic changes.

 We are looking for new graduate students to join us who share an interest in the genetics of vertebrates.
 Students may have backgrounds in the life sciences, engineering, mathematics, or any other field of study; we value having people with diverse backgrounds and unique perspectives.
 The lab is affiliated with the: MGM, DSCB, UPE, CMB, CBB, and UPGG graduate programs.
 If you are interested, please contact Craig or stop by lab to talk.

-Eric's background is in applied mathmatics, but when he joined our lab he also had over five years of experience with stickleback fish and had worked in Stanford's Genome Center for a year.
+Eric was the first person to join the Vertebrate Genetics Laboratory and was both a Lab Manager and a staff researcher.
+His background is in applied mathmatics, but he also has over five years of experience working with stickleback fish and had worked in Stanford's Genome Center for a year.
 Eric worked on new computational frameworks for representing genetic variation within a species.
-Eric now works at Invitae where he is developing new methods to efficiently analyze human genomes for medically relevant mutations.
+Eric now works at Berkeley Lights where he is developing new software tools to enable biological discovery.